accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Cross datacenters__.
 The above mainly focuses on networking within a datacenter.
 Global datacenters can be interconnected with tunnel protocols (e.g. VPN) running on WAN.
 WAN is composed of Autonomous Systems (e.g. Internet ISP, company networks), where [BGP](https://www.youtube.com/watch?v=KjNYEzEBRD8) becomes the typical routing protocol (stable, limit update frequency, rich pathing polices).

-    * [Google B4 Experience](https://dl.acm.org/doi/pdf/10.1145/2486001.2486019) follows a consistent approach with Jupiter.
+    * __[Google B4 Experience](https://dl.acm.org/doi/pdf/10.1145/2486001.2486019)__ follows a consistent approach with Jupiter.
 It uses Google Orion as the SDN controller and applies traffic engineering.
 It adds one "Aggregation Block" in Jupiter network, but for external facing traffic, called "FBR supernode".
 [Google datacenter network](https://www.youtube.com/watch?v=kythGOICErQ&t=1244s) says internal facing traffic (large DB queries & responses) is much heavier than external facing traffic (customer web requests & responses).

-### Load balancing
+### Load balancers

 The next level of networking is load balancer.
 It's the gate for requests to enter datacenter.
 It dispatches traffic to proper nodes.
 It also merges with handful of utility functions.
 It's not a necessary part of distribute storage system, but usually serves as the frontend.